How to Increase Sales With a Customer Rewards Loyalty Program

 One thing they’re doing really well is letting shoppers know about their loyalty program on several areas of the website.

-Also, in order to reach visitors who arrived on the website while searching for certain products such as vitamins, loyalty offers are listed as a link to learn more on relevant product pages.
+Also, in order to reach visitors who arrive on the website while searching for certain products such as vitamins, loyalty offers are listed as a link to learn more on relevant product pages.

 That provides an opportunity for those customers to learn more about the program, and convert them into a new register.